mmastrac/derive-io/crates/derive-io/README.md

 ## Features

-- Derive I/O traits for structs and enums
+- Derive most common I/O traits for structs and enums
 - Support for both named and tuple structs
 - Support for enums with multiple variants
 - Support for split read/write streams